cfrederrrr/transmo/README.md

 ```

 ### Demo client!
-This client will not make requests, it will simply create a request object
-and pretty print the JSON body instead of trying to send it to a server.
-This can be very handy for troubleshooting in irb (or not!).
+This client will not submit requests under any circumstance.
+Instead it will simply create a request object and pretty print the JSON body.
+This can be very handy for troubleshooting request-formats in irb (or not!).

 ```ruby
 require 'transmo'